 However, you need to get the job done by lifting up the skin gently.
 Now, you may ask when to inject the meat, well, the answer is, you can do it any time before 5 minutes and 24 hours before you fry or cook the meat.
 Some recipes may require hours whereas others may need a total of 24 hours, it depends actually.
 For example, you will find the best result when you inject a turkey two hours before you fry it.

 Now, if you have another question in your mind that whereas you can inject the meat before you bake it or not.
 Okay, you must inject the marinades a few hours prior to start cooking.
 And, the fact is, the earlier you inject the meat before you bake it, the better you will find the flavor.

 Just in case, you are planning to brine the meat and then inject it, try to avoid adding salt to the injection mixture lest you should end up adding too much.

 So, overall, you will understand that injecting is quicker than bringing.
 You can also inject the meat right before you cook it.

 Which Type of Meat You Should Inject

 Well, you may find it a bit questionable because some of us inject pork butt whereas others may not even think of it.
 But the thing is, you can inject almost all kinds of meats although you should always prefer the dryer meats to inject.

-Well, the answer of why you should stick to meats that dryer for injecting is, these meats will get benefited the most.
+Well, the answer to why you should stick to the meats that dryer for injecting is, these meats will get benefited the most.
 Cuts that have enough moisture may not need the extra flavors you are going to add.
 So, there’s no need to waste the juices, right?

 So, here’s a short checklist for you about which meats are the best to inject: